 Risk Assessment of: Assessor(s): Date:

 Operations of Small Unmanned Aircraft

 performed "in-house" (i.e. not Aerial Work)

 Overview of activity / location /

-equipment / conditions being assessed: This risk assessment is for operations of Small Unmanned Aircraft performed "in-house" (i.e. the work is not "Aerial Work" that involved
+equipment / conditions being assessed: quipment / conditions being assessed: This risk assessment is for operations of Small Unmanned Aircraft performed "in-house" (i.e. the work is not "Aerial Work" t

-Small Unmanned Aircraft (AKA Drones) commercial work performed under a contract between an operator and a customer in return for payment or other reward).
+Small Unmanned Aircraft (AKA Drones) commercial work performed under a contract between an operator and a customer in retu rn for payment or other reward).

 weighing less than 7Kg, operated "in-house" on Departments can adopt this assessment or adapt it for their particular circumstances.

 University property

 Generic or specific assessment?
-Context of assessment (delete as appropriate): planning stage / 'desk-top' exercise / site visit / in consultation with
+Context of assessment (delete as appropriate): planning stage / 'desk-top' exercis e / site visit / in consultation with

 Generic risk assessment - can be adopted or employees / in consultation with managers / other (please describe)

 adapted for local use

-Hazard(s) identified Persons affected Existing controls & measures Severity (a) Likelihood (b) Risk Rating (a x b) Additional controls required Equipment Selection Select suitable equipment Unsuitable equipment fails during use Persons near or in flight area Aircraft flying through the flight area Assess equipment performance requirements before purchase and ensure equipment meets requirements Ensure equipment is compliant with EU standards - check for CE marking or a CE declaration Maintain equipment in a suitable condition Repair or replace parts which are no longer satisfactory Operational issues Clearly delegate tasks • Tasks not completed leading to failure of some kind Persons near or in flight area Aircraft flying through the flight area Ensure all tasks are clearly delegated and persons understand which tasks they are responsible for Ensure persons delegated tasks are competent to complete them Tasks to be delegated: Equipment Maintenance Maintain and repair as necessary
+Hazard(s) identified Persons affected Existing controls & measures Severity (a) Likelihood (b) Risk Rating (a x b) Additional controls required Equipment Selection Select suitable equipment Unsuitable equipment fails during use Persons near or in flight area Aircraft flying through the flight area Assess equipment performance requirements before purchase and ensure equipment meets requirements Ensure equipment is compliant with EU standards - check for CE marking or a CE declaration Maintain equipment in a suitable condition Repair or replace parts which are no longer satisfactory Operational issues Clearly delegate tasks • Tasks not completed leading to failure of some kind Persons near or in flight area Aircraft flying through the flight area Ensure all tasks are clearly delegated and persons understand which tasks they are responsible for Ensure persons delegated tasks are competent to complete them Tasks to be delegated: Equipment maintenance Equipment & site checks Take off checks Flight control & issues Equipment Maintenance Maintain and repair as necessary